qouteall/qouteall-blog/Cognitive-biases.md

 - following internal motivation with hard work,
 - meaningful and sustainable relationships,
 - appreciation and awe to the world,
-- novel experiences, and
-- sustainable consumption with temperance.
+- sustainable consumption (of material and information) with temperance.

 **Means-end inversion**: one originally want money (means) to improve life quality (end).
 However, the process of making money can sacrifice life quality.
 Examples: investing all money and leave little for consumption, or choosing a high-paying job with no work-life balance (golden handcuffs).